prasmussen/gdrive/README.md

 ## Overview
-gdrive is a command line utility for uploading and downloading files to your Google Drive.
+gdrive is a command line utility for interacting with Google Drive.
-It's main goal is for automating backups, but it also has basic sync functionality.
-Works on most platforms.

 ## Prerequisites
 None, binaries are statically linked.